Running the Game

 Example: Security Drones (Tier 0)

-Patrol Route: Move one drone to adjacent zone
+Patrol Route: Move one drone to an adjacent zone

 Clock: 4 segments per drone